Applying to the Graduate Biochemistry Group

 Completed and submitted before December 15 for enrollment in the following fall semester.
-Requires application fee of $75 (online credit card payment available on the Graduate School website, or money order, cashier's check payable to Kansas State University Graduate School.)
+Requires application fee of $75 (online credit card payment available on the Application website.)
+Application FAQ's

 Completed and submitted before January 15 for enrollment in the following fall semester.
-Requires application fee of $50 (online credit card payment available on Graduate School website, or personal check, money order, cashier's check payable to Kansas State University Graduate School.)
+Requires application fee of $50 (online credit card payment available on Application website, or personal check.)
+Application FAQ's

 Affidavit of financial support (international students only)

 To demonstrate that the applicant has resources available to cover the costs associated with pursuing academic training at Kansas State University (approximately $29,598 per year; includes tuition and fees and cost of living).
 An original form is required whether or not the applicant has funds.

 Official university transcripts